Skip to main content

 The Application Process

 Applications are welcome from academic researchers (post-PhD) or dRTPs (at any career stage) as the Principal Supervisor.
-An application must include a named dRTP when submitted.
-You cannot propose more than two projects.
+We expect all projects to include a dRTP.
+If you are in discussion or are yet to find one, please say so on the application form.

 In the application form, we request the following information: